samschott/maestral/README.md

 most important are:

 - `maestral gui`: Starts Maestral with a GUI.
-- `maestral daemon {start/stop}`: Start or stop Maestral as a daemon.
+- `maestral daemon {start/stop}`: Starts or stops Maestral as a daemon.
-- `maestral daemon {pause/resume}`: Pause or resume syncing.
+- `maestral daemon {pause/resume}`: Pauses or resumes syncing.
-- `maestral daemon status`: Get the current sync status.
+- `maestral daemon status`: Gets the current sync status.
 - `maestral daemon errors`: Lists all sync errors.
 - `maestral set-dir`: Sets the location of your local Dropbox folder.
 - `maestral dir-exclude`: Excludes a Dropbox folder from syncing.
 - `maestral dir-inlcude`: Includes a Dropbox folder in syncing.
 - `maestral list`: Lists the contents of a directory on Dropbox.

-Maestral supports syncing multiple Dropbox accounts by running multiple instances.
-For now, the configuration needs to be done from the command line.
-E.g., before running `maestral gui`, one can set up a new configuration with `maestral config new`.
-For instance, to sync both a private and business account, run:
+Maestral currently supports the syncing of multiple Dropbox accounts by running multiple instances.
+This configuration needs to be done from the command line.
+For example, before running `maestral gui`, one can set up a new configuration with `maestral config new`.
+The configuration name should then be given as command line option `--config-name` before running maestral.
+For example:

 ```shell
 $ maestral config new "personal"